-Durability of a particular memory seems to depend on how exciting the original experience was (or how excited the individual's brain was when it occurred), how much attention was paid to it and how often it is recalled (Stenberg, 2003).
-In Lotman's words (1990), 'narratives are a way of expressing ideas and amplifying emotions'.
-If emotions are generated, there is greater opportunity to concentrate attention and produce long-term potentiation are higher.
-Also, the possibility to rehearse the emotions is greater, since we tend to repeatedly remember passages that result from a meaningful or emotional experience (Stenberg, 2003).
+Durability of a particular memory seems to depend on how exciting the original experience was (or how excited the individual's brain was when it occurred), how much attention was paid to it and how often it is recalled (Sternberg, 2003).
+In Lotman (1990)'s words, "narratives are a way of expressing ideas and amplifying emotions".
+If emotions are generated, there is a greater opportunity to concentrate attention, and the possibility to produce long-term potentiation is higher.
+Also, the possibility to rehearse the emotions is greater, since we tend to repeatedly remember passages that result from a meaningful or emotional experience (Sternberg, 2003).

-4.4 Memory in Context and Knowledge Networks
+4.4 Memory in context and knowledge networks

 According to Gough (1993), context is of paramount importance in order to understand memory process.
 No subject exists in isolation.
-Knowledge does not remain neatly compartmentalised into disciplines, but spills over and 'transgresses' boundaries.
+Knowledge does not remain neatly compartmentalised into disciplines but spills over and transgresses boundaries.
 Everything that happens has a context, not only circumstances and surroundings but also internal states, emotions and physical feelings.
 If an event is laid down as a memory, some of its context is laid down with it and becomes a hook for remembering (Rupp, 1998).
-Contextual elements can be valuable aids to recall because when one part of a memory is retrieved, it often 'hooks out' all the others.
+Contextual elements can be valuable aids to recall because when one part of a memory is retrieved, it often hooks out all the others.

 Memories that have similar connotations, forming links based on meaning, are called semantic links.
-Semantic links act like a cross-referencing system: once we have found a useful piece of information, we can connect it with many more that might also be relevant (Cohen, 1989).
+Semantic links act like a cross-referencing system; once we have found a useful piece of information, we can connect it with many more that might also be relevant (Cohen, 1989).
 Memories that are formed simultaneously are linked by association.
-These associative links are fundamental to our understanding of the world and often allow us to make predictions based on previous experience (see also section on Models and Schemas).
-Most of the time, semantic and associative links work unconsciously: as soon as one concept is activated in memory, activation spreads automatically to other ideas related through meaning or past experiences.
+These associative links are fundamental to our understanding of the world and often allow us to make predictions based on previous experience (see also Sects.
+4.9 and 4.10).
+Most of the time, semantic and associative links work unconsciously; as soon as one concept is activated in memory, activation spreads automatically to other ideas related through meaning or past experiences.

-A story can be seen as an expressive device that by means of a plot associates characters, situations, places, and information to produce semantic links and a cross-referencing system that can assist in storing and retrieving information in, and from, memory (i.e. scientific knowledge).
+A story can be seen as an expressive device that, by means of a plot, associates characters, situations, places and information to produce semantic links and a cross-referencing system that can assist in storing and retrieving information in, and from, memory (i.e. scientific knowledge).

-4.5 Human Memory Systems
+4.5 Human memory systems

-According to Tulving (1972), there are six major human memory systems: semantic, episodic, procedural, perceptual, representational and short-term memory.
-There is reasonable evidence of the existence of the first two types: semantic and episodic memory.
+According to Tulving (1972), there are six major human memory systems, namely semantic, episodic, procedural, perceptual, representational and short-term memory.
+There is reasonable evidence for the existence of the first two types, namely semantic and episodic memory.

 With the aid of semantic memory, individuals are able to register and store information about the world in the broadest sense (i.e. not personally experienced) and are capable of retrieving it.
-Semantic memory allows people to think about things that are absent to the senses at the time (Tulving 1972).
-Semantic memory is automatic, i.e., it does not require a conscious recollection.
-It develops earlier in childhood than episodic memory (Tulving 1972).
+Semantic memory allows people to think about things that are absent to the senses at the time (Tulving, 1972).
+Semantic memory is automatic, i.e. it does not require a conscious recollection.
+It develops earlier in childhood than episodic memory (Tulving, 1972).

-4.6 Episodic Memory
+4.6 Episodic memory